flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 At first, this may seem redundant, but each mirror (called 'segment') is connected to different circuitry (i.e. L1 cache, uncached, TLB address) so developers can optimise usage by selecting the most appropriate segment depending on the needs.

 Some segments are meant to discriminate 'kernel' locations from 'user' ones for security purposes.
-The N64 always operate in 'kernel' mode, thus, the 'non-TLB kernel cached' segment (called 'KSEG0') is the most common one for games.
+The N64 always operates in 'kernel' mode, thus, the 'non-TLB kernel cached' segment (called 'KSEG0') is the most common one for games.

-The MMU can also work in 64-bit mode, where the virtual address space covers 1 TB worth of addresses.
-Though for obvious reasons, there's no need to dive into that mode in this article.
+The MMU can also work in 64-bit mode, where memory addresses are 40-bit long.
+This means virtual address space covers 1 TB worth of addresses... but I don't think the Nintendo 64 will take advantage of this!

 ## Graphics